ertyseidohl/lanky/README.md

 Check out thoughts.txt for an example of the language

 ## Current status
-Still mostly in by brain
+Still mostly in my brain

 ## Todo
   * Solidify the concept